Chinese rocket debris set for re-entry by early Sunday - tracking centres

 The core stage of the first Long March 5B that returned to Earth last year weighed nearly 20 tonnes, surpassed only by debris from the Columbia space shuttle in 2003, the Soviet Union’s Salyut 7 space station in 1991, and NASA’s Skylab in 1979.

-Reporting by Andrew Galbraith, Winni Zhou and Gabriella Borter; editing by Ryan Woo, Simon Cameron-Moore and Diane Craft
+Reporting by Andrew Galbraith, Winni Zhou, Gabriella Borter and Peter Szekely; Editing by Ryan Woo, Simon Cameron-Moore, Diane Craft and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.